jamieingram/monstersupplies/README.md

 Featured products - most craved this week on homepage Curses - available options in the basket

 Products - if a rollver image is available you need to enter "true" in the "Has rollover" field for the product.
-The second image will then be used as a rollover image related products - these are product handles that will appear on the product page.
+The second image will then be used as a rollover image.
+The alt text for this image MUST contain the word rollover related products - these are product handles that will appear on the product page.
 To get a product handle look at the url of the product page
 Gift ideas - products are grouped by tag.
 Allowed tags are "little monsters", "mummies", "ogres" Product in homepage carousel - if there is an image with the alt text "desktop_carousel" then this product appears in the homepage carousel.You must have a second image with alt text "mobile_carousel".
 When appearing in the carousel the summary field is used.